Gulfport, Mississippi Therapists

 An Overview of Mental Health in Gulfport, Mississippi

-In a population of 71,265 individuals, the majority of which are 35.2 years of age, there are only 29,754 working individuals.
+In a population of 71,265 individuals, the majority of whom are 35.2 years of age, there are only 29,754 working individuals.
 Of course, some of the individuals may work outside of the area, but a commute, as many studies suggest, takes a toll on one’s mental health.
 The median household income in Gulfport is just $37,037, which is almost half of the income per capita in the United States.
-It is also far lower than the average household income in all of the United States, in all of Mississippi and of all the surrounding areas.
-It is no surprise then that the rate of poverty in Gulfport is 25.5 percent, much higher than the nation’s average of 14 percent.
+It is also far lower than the average household income in all of the United States, in all of Mississippi, and in all the surrounding areas.
+It is no surprise then that the rate of poverty in Gulfport is 25.5%, much higher than the nation’s average of 14%.
 What this data indicates is that there may be a high rate of mental health issues in the area.

 Possible Causes of Mental Health Conditions

-While it is unclear whether poverty causes these behaviors or if people become poor because of their tendencies to want to partake in these habits, a Brookings.edu study does indicate that there are crucial behavioral differences between wealthy families and poor ones.
+While it is unclear whether poverty causes these behaviors or if people become poor because they tend to want to partake in these habits, a Brookings.edu study does indicate that there are crucial behavioral differences between wealthy families and poor ones.
 Two of the crucial three behaviors that the report mentions are education and work, areas in which Gulfport earned an F grade.

 Gulfport residents have additional disadvantages.
 Some of those disadvantages are as follows:

-- Obesity: 3 percent of Harrison County residents are obese.
-Obesity leads to social isolation, depression, low self-esteem and a slew of physical health issues.
+- Obesity: 3% of Harrison County residents are obese.
+Obesity leads to social isolation, depression, low self-esteem, and a slew of physical health issues.

-- Excessive Drinking:1 percent of adults in Harrison County admit to drinking excessively.
-Excessive drinking leads to obesity, anxiety, depression, lack of mental clarity, job loss and more.
-It also leads to other harmful behaviors such as poor eating, lack of exercise and drug use.
+- Excessive Drinking:1% of adults in Harrison County admit to drinking excessively.
+Excessive drinking leads to obesity, anxiety, depression, lack of mental clarity, job loss, and more.
+It also leads to other harmful behaviors such as poor eating, lack of exercise, and drug use.

 - Violent Crimes: As mentioned above, poverty leads to crime, and Gulfport’s violent crime rates back this.
 In Harrison County, there were 249.6 violent crimes per 100,000 individuals, which is high for the state.